when anger speaks

 I’m angry I didn’t say, “This?
 This is your bullshit.
 Not mine.”

-I’m angry I didn’t value my own worth.
+I’m angry that I didn’t value my own worth.

 A couple of years ago, I started following a podcast called House of Joy (Dr. Edie Wadsworth), and I learned something that genuinely shifted me: feel the feelings, but don’t live in them.

-That was eye-opening because my M.O. had always been to hold onto everything and stuff my emotions - especially anything negative.
+That was eye-opening because up to that point, my M.O. had always been to hold onto everything and stuff my emotions - especially anything negative.
 I can say with 100% accuracy: this is no way to live.
-The only thing I achieved was a piece of petrified wood lodged in the deepest, darkest recesses of my heart; the hardest places to reach.
+The only thing I achieved from this behavior was a piece of petrified wood lodged in the deepest, darkest recesses of my heart, the hardest places to reach.
+Resistant to hammer and chisel.

-I called it “protecting myself,” but what I was really doing was being and doing whatever anyone wanted of me, even when I didn’t want to.
-Childhood trauma, wrapped up in the pretty package of being agreeable, so you wouldn’t leave me.
+I called it “protecting myself,” but how I really showed up was being and doing whatever anyone wanted of me, even when I didn’t want to; childhood trauma, wrapped up in the pretty package of being agreeable, so you wouldn’t leave me.

-More recently, I’ve learned something else about being a pleaser (from an absolutely incredible podcast called The Leader’s Cut, which is ROCKING.MY.WORLD.), how closely I’ve tied it to my reputation.
+More recently, I’ve learned something else about being a pleaser (from an absolutely incredible podcast called The Leader’s Cut, that’s ROCKING.MY.WORLD.), which is how closely I’ve tied this behavior to my reputation.

 In essence, I’ve worked hard to relate to people in a way that ensures they see me as good.
 Because if I do what they want, how could they ever say anything negative about me… to me?